superbrothers/close-pull-request/README.md

   uses = "superbrothers/auto-close-action"
   env = {
     # Optional.
 Post a issue comment just before closing a pull request.
     COMMENT = "We do not accept PRs.
-If you have any questions, please feel free to connect us."
+If you have any questions, please feel free to contact us."
   }
   secrets = ["GITHUB_TOKEN"]
 }